jwodder/morecontext/README.rst

     envrollback(name: str) -> ContextManager[None]

+Save & restore the value of an environment variable.

 ``envrollback(name)`` returns a context manager that stores the value of the environment variable ``name`` on entry and sets the environment variable back to that value on exit.
 If the given environment variable is unset on entry,